Ghee vs. Butter | Buy | Use | Health Benefits

 As a result, ghee butter combines easy storage and long shelf life with a rich nutty taste that also brings healthy fats and nutrients into your diet.

-So, ghee not only gives vegetables a taste boost but also helps you stay full longer.
+So, ghee gives vegetables a taste boost and helps you stay full longer.

 Cooking with Ghee Butter